State University of New York at Fredonia: Student life

-On campus student media
+On-campus student media

-WCVF-FM is a public FM radio station located in McEwen Hall, broadcasting from the top of Maytum Hall on campus.
-Licensed to the State University of New York at Fredonia, the station broadcasts on 88.9 MHz on the FM dial.
-"CVF" stands for "Campus and Community Voice of Fredonia," the station's slogan.
-The station primarily features "alternative" rock, but includes an eclectic mix of genres at consistent times throughout the week.
-Listeners can catch blocks of Polka, Spanish, Blues, Jazz, Folk, Reggae, Hip Hop and anything in between.
-Live programs hosted by student and community jocks can be of any format/genre from talk, music, to radio drama.
-WCVF also covers local sports and includes live broadcasts/commentary for several Blue Devil teams.
-WCVF broadcasts National Public Radio (NPR) Monday through Friday: Morning Edition (7–9 am) and All Things Considered (4–6 pm).
+WCVF-FM (88.9 MHz) is a college radio station in Fredonia, New York.
+The station is licensed to the State University of New York at Fredonia.
+CVF stands for "Campus and Community Voice of Fredonia," the station's slogan.
+The station primarily features alternative and indie rock, but includes an eclectic mix of genres.
+Listeners can catch a mix of classic rock, blues, jazz, folk, hip hop, and decade-specific hours, like 70s, 80s, 90s, and 2000s music.
+Live programs hosted by student and community jocks can be of any format or genre, from talk, music, and radio drama.

+WCVF-FM also covers local and international news, written and read by students of the university.
+The radio station gives a voice to local and campus musicians, playing their music on the air.
+Local artists in the Western New York area submit their music to the station to be played on local music segments and during standard broadcasting hours.
+WCVF-FM broadcasts National Public Radio (NPR) Monday through Friday: Morning Edition (7–9am) and All Things Considered (4–6pm).
 These broadcasts are achieved through a partnership with NPR member station WQLN-FM in Erie, Pennsylvania.
-WCVF-FM has a sister station WDVL which broadcasts via internet streaming and a local cable channel.
+WCVF-FM has a sister station, WDVL 89.5 "The Inferno," which broadcasts via internet streaming.